cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 ## Come in for a free 20 minute consultation with a reviewer

 It’s possible to prepare your permit application without consulting with a reviewer.
-However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a &nbsp;permit.
+However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for their permits.
 During this consultation, the reviewer will:

-* Give you the personalized property information you need to fill out your application.
 * Let you know if you can complete your project as you originally planned.
+* Give you the personalized property information you need to fill out your building permit application.
-* Give you a list of documents you need to prepare for your application based on your specific project.
+* Give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project.
-* Explain the next steps needed to apply for a permit.
+* Explain any next steps needed for you to correctly permit your project.

 You may need to hire a licensed professional to help you complete your project.&nbsp;